 The Predecessor Companies' common stock was not publicly traded.
 As a result, the Predecessor Companies were required to estimate the fair value of their common stock.
 The Board of Directors of each respective Predecessor Company considered numerous objective and subjective factors to determine the fair value of the respective Predecessor Company's common stock at each meeting in which awards are approved.
-The factors considered included, but were not limited to: (i) the results of contemporaneous independent third-party valuations of the respective Predecessor Company's common stock; (ii) the prices, rights, preferences, and privileges of the respective Predecessor Company's series of Preferred Stock relative to those of its common stock; (iii) the lack of marketability of the respective Predecessor Company's common stock; (iv) actual operating and financial results of the respective Predecessor Company; (v) current business conditions and projections; (vi) the likelihood of achieving a liquidity event for the respective Predecessor Company, such as an initial public offering or sale of the Predecessor Company, given prevailing market conditions; and (vii) precedent transactions involving the respective Predecessor Company's shares.
+The factors considered included, but were not limited to: (i) the results of contemporaneous independent third-party valuations of the respective Predecessor Company's common stock; (ii) the prices, rights, preferences, and privileges of the respective Predecessor Company's series of Preferred Stock relative to those of its common stock; (iii) the lack of marketability of the respective Predecessor Company's common stock; (iv) actual operating and financial results of the respective Predecessor Company; (v) current business conditions and projections; (vi) the likelihood of achieving a liquidity event for the respective Predecessor Company, such as an initial public offering or sale of the Predecessor Company's shares.